 The basic idea is illustrated by demonstrating how a generate term may be transformed into Array Form.
-The individual rewrites used in the transformation process are equivalences in the algebra of generate-see Section 5.3.1 - just as the rewrites used in earlier transformation stages are equivalences in the $\lambda$ -calculus.
+The individual rewrites used in the transformation process are equivalences in the algebra of generate-see Section 5.3.1-just as the rewrites used in earlier transformation stages are equivalences in the λ -calculus.

-For simplicity, the discussion concentrates on the propagation rules, and it is assumed that the elements of arrays are scalar values (integers, reals or booleans).
-Specifically, terms are assumed to have the following form:
+For simplicity, the discussion concentrates on the propagation rules, and it is assumed that the elements of arrays are scalar values (integers, reals or booleans) and assumed to have the form $generate(S, \lambda x.E)$, where E is defined (using Extended Backus Naur Form) as where y denotes a tuple of names; C denotes a constant; V denotes a λ variable; E and E_i denote expressions; and N(E) denotes a function application.

-$$generate(S, \lambda x \cdot E)$$

-where E is defined (using Extended Backus Naur Form) as

 The details of the classes C, V and N are irrelevant in the derivation of the DAP normal form.